WWGK: WWGK (2006–2022)

-Since the 2007 consolidation into WKNR, WWGK has largely operated as a "pass-through" for ESPN programming as a complement to WKNR's locally based lineup.
+After the 2007 consolidation into WKNR, WWGK largely operated as a "pass-through" for ESPN programming as a complement to WKNR's locally based lineup.
 One notable exception was X's and O's with The Pros, an hour-long show hosted by LeCharles Bentley and Je'Rod Cherry that debuted on WWGK in 2009 and moved to WKNR the following year.
 All Fox Sports programming was dropped on August 29, 2011, when WKRK-FM switched from alternative rock to a sports format of their own.
 The Jim Rome Show, a fixture on WKNR since 1998, was displaced onto the WWGK lineup by July 2013 after WKNR's increased commitment to Cleveland Browns-produced programming included a daily program that aired in Rome's time slot.
 Previously, the first hour of Rome's show aired on WWGK after additional hours were given to Tony Rizzo's late-morning program on WKNR.

 Following the onset of the COVID-19 pandemic in the United States, WWGK temporarily switched to a relay of Sirius XM's "Doctor Radio" channel and related COVID-19 information programming on April 22, 2020; this followed a similar move by Good Karma's WAUK in Milwaukee.
 Conversely, WKNR's programming was largely unaffected, with all locally based and network programming remaining in place, even as all but two of the duopoly's personnel were forced to work from home.
 WWGK quietly reverted to ESPN programming full-time by the end of the summer.
 WWGK's lineup onward included the entirety of ESPN's morning show Keyshawn, JWill and Max while The Paul Finebaum Show aired in afternoon drive.
 The station also aired Notre Dame College football play-by-play.

 On December 21, 2021, Good Karma Brands filed paperwork with the FCC to suspend WWGK's on-air operations for one year.
-In the letter, Good Karma cited "technical complications making it difficult to maintain on-air status" at the current transmitter site and intends to find "a financially viable technical solution".
+In the letter, Good Karma cited "technical complications making it difficult to maintain on-air status" at the current transmitter site and the intention to find "a financially viable technical solution".
+Good Karma surrendered the license for cancellation on August 16, 2022, but it was made effective on April 21, 2023, after the FCC inadvertently sent a letter requesting further information on the station's operating status.